 At Eagle Equipment, ensuring our customers’ safety is our primary concern.
-Your automobile lift was designed and built with safety in mind.
+Your car lift was designed and built with safety in mind.
 However, safety relies on proper installation and training.
 Prepare for a successful installation by making sure your floor meets specific requirements.
-We would like to emphasize the following floor requirements for installing 2 Post and 4 Post auto lifts.
+We would like to emphasize the following floor requirements for installing 2-Post and 4 post car lifts.

-Before installing your auto lift, check the following:
+Before installing your car lift, check the following:

 • Lift Location: Always use architect’s plans when available.
 Check layout dimension against floor plan requirements making sure adequate space is available.
 Your lift

 requires a 220v, 30amp, single phase, grounded electrical source.
 There should be room enough to operate the lift in a safe manner and without restrictions.